mrp1221/textmodels/README.md

 # textmodels
+hi

 Example Usage:

-(base) matthew@Matthews-MacBook-Air FINALPROJECT copy % python3 driver.py\n
+(base) matthew@Matthews-MacBook-Air FINALPROJECT copy % python3 driver.py
 First file author name: jkr
 Would you like to read this text from a file or from a previous model?
 [1] for file, [2] for model: 1 First file: rowlingtest.txt